scottx611x/CSCI-S-40/Lecture/Lectures.md

   - Email is anything but reliable
   - Message Disposition Header Field:
     - Used for Email delivery notification
-    - Handled by the recieving mail client
+    - Handled by the receiving mail client
   - MIME (Multipurpose internet mail extensions):
     - Defines additional message headers in email (and now utilized in the web)
     - Content-Type